 We teach specific Skills of Loving at our retreats that enhance relationships, and work especially well with close intimate ones.
 To check these out, start with Learning Love Skills and also look at Building A Love Relationship.
 They both contain more valuable healthy relationship tips you will find useful.

-Jon Terrell, MA, LMT, offers retreats to help people live into the power of love.
-He offers psychotherapy, meditation training, massage and energy healing at his office in Northampton, Massachusetts and in downtown Manhattan.
-For more information or if you have a question or healthy relationship tips to add, contact him using the form below or at
+Jon Terrell, MA, offers retreats to help people live into the power of love.
+He offers psychotherapy, meditation training, massage and energy healing at his office in Sunderland, Massachusetts.
+For more information or if you have a question or healthy relationship tips to add, contact him using the form below.

 Go from Healthy Relationship Tips to Biographical Information